Sienci-Labs/Resources/experimental/ad-projects.md

 featured_image:
 ---

-full explanation of projects and the bits you'd normally use to make them (maybe even have a test at the end of the page to validate their knowledge)
+Full explanation of projects and the bits you'd normally use to make them (maybe even have a test at the end of the page to validate their knowledge)

 The types of materials you typically cut